BNY MELLON

 Journey maps were created based of a 6-week discovery phase of work to concept out updates to account opening flows.

-Hi-fidelity journey designs
+Hi-fidelity journey prototypes

 Using the journey maps as the guiding framework, we used the Wove design system to build out hi-fidelity journey prototypes for each account opening journey and maintenance journeys.